How to Use a Proxy with Scrapy in 2025

-You'll learn everything you need to know about setting a Scrapy proxy in this step-by-step tutorial.
+In this step-by-step tutorial, you'll learn everything you need to know about setting up a Scrapy proxy to improve your web scraping success.

-You can set up a Scrapy proxy by adding a meta parameter or creating a custom middleware.
-Let's explore the two approaches.
+You can set up a proxy in Scrapy by adding a meta parameter to your request on the fly or using a custom middleware.
+Let's explore both options.

 Method 1: Add a Meta Parameter

-This method involves passing your proxy credentials as a meta parameter in the scrapy.Request() method.
+This method involves passing your proxy address as a meta parameter in the scrapy.Request() method.

-Once you have your proxy address and port number, pass them into your Scrapy request using the following syntax.
+Once you have your proxy address and port number, pass them into your Scrapy request, as shown in the following code block.

 yield scrapy.Request(